 Why we picked the Elite 7550:

 For most users, an indoor HDTV antenna will nab the channels you desire.
 There are some spots, however, where only an outdoor antenna will do the job.
-With a reception range of over 70 miles (sometimes more depending on your location), Wingard’s Elite 7550 provides incredible performance and impressive signal quality, thanks to Winegard’s proprietary TwinAmp technology, which amplifies VHF and UHF (the two different types of OTA signals) separately and with less noise than other amplified antenna models.
+With a reception range of over 70 miles (sometimes more depending on your location), Wingard’s Elite 7550 provides incredible performance and impressive signal quality.
+That comes thanks in part to Winegard’s proprietary TwinAmp technology, which amplifies VHF and UHF (the two different types of OTA signals) separately and with less noise than other amplified antenna models.

-It’s also smaller and lighter than many outdoor models, making it easy to find the proper location for mounting, and supports multiple connected TVs at once — you’ll just need to supply the splitter yourself.
-With an outdoor antenna, you’ll have one less device to worry about in your home theater.
+It’s smaller and lighter than many outdoor models, making it easy to find the proper location for mounting, and also supports multiple connected TVs at once — you’ll just need to supply the splitter yourself.
+With an outdoor antenna like this, you’ll have one less device to worry about in your home theater.